divyadstvm/Advanced-Physical-Design-using-OpenLANE-Sky130/README.md

 To Clone vsdstdcelldesign Folder from Github:
 <br />•	This will create "vsdstdcelldesign" directory which contain the sky130_inv.mag and from there we will do post layout simulation.
 <br />•	The technology file which is used as an input is sky130A.tech.
-<br />To Copy sky130A.tech file  to folder vsdstdcelldesign:
-<br />divyadstvm@vsd-pd-workshop-02:~/Desktop/work/tools/openlane_working_dir/openlane/vsdstdcelldesign/
-<br />To invoke .tech and .mag files to open magic:
-<br />divyadstvm@vsd-pd-workshop-02:~/Desktop/work/tools/openlane_working_dir/openlane/vsdstdcelldesign$ magic -T sky130A.tech sky130_inv.mag &
-<br />-T <address_of_sky130A.tech_file> where T is for technology file.
-Here we use not lef read or def read as in for .def or .lef file because .mag is not a standard industry file). & is use to free the next command prompt.
 <br />•	NOTE If address of the required file is at the same working loaction then we just need to provide the required file name.

 <br />Layout of the CMOS Inveter in magic